 Print-on-demand is making it easier and easier to give your buyers a wider variety of options.
-So even if your primary goal is to sell your book, also selling a notebook (or one of the hundreds of other products) is a great way to supplement those sales.
+So even if your primary goal is to sell your book, also selling a notebook (or one of hundreds of other products) is a great way to supplement those sales.

 And thanks to templates and easy-to-use design tools, publishing and selling a notebook is simpler than ever before.

-Why A Notebook?
+Why a Notebook?

-Notebooks, journals, and planners are books meant for consumption.
-No, please don’t try to eat a notebook or season your journal.
 By consumption, what I mean is that you use them and then you need another one.
 When a fan buys your book, that’s it.
 They’ve got it.
 Unless they really want to send a copy to a friend or something, there’s little chance that readers will buy from you again until you publish something new.

 That’s where secondary products like merchandise and supplemental works come in.